 5. Respond to changes quickly.

 The implementation of data governance must avoid pitfalls, all too often seen in the past via a top-down approach.
-This type of descending approach wants for objectives and instructions be set by management and then implemented.

 This project leadership, like software development in recent years, has proven to be too hierarchical and bureaucratic, uncorrelated to the realities on the ground and therefore, data held by the company.